gabdumal/abntypst/academic_work/data/main.typ

   )
 }

-// Type of work — semi-optional.
+// Type of work — required.
 The type of academic work, such as "trabalho de conclusão de curso", "dissertação", or "tese".
-// You can leave it empty if you define a custom nature of the work.
 #let type_of_work = {
   (
     name: "trabalho de conclusão de curso",